khoirulmuzakka/Minion/docs/source/Algorithms.rst

 Below is a list of algorithms that **ignore** the ``relTol`` parameter.
 Even if it is set, it will have no effect:

-1) ARRDE
+- ARRDE
-2) LSRTDE
-3) NL-SHADE-RSP
-4) j2020
+- j2020
-5) Dual Annealing
+- Dual Annealing
-6) GWO-DE

-The following DE-based algorithms **do** support tolerance-based stopping:

-- DE
-- JADE
-- LSHADE
-- jSO
-- Nelder-Mead

 For these, the ``relTol`` (in Python) or ``tol`` (in C++) parameters specify the maximum allowed value for the standard deviation of the function values divided by the average of the function values before the algorithm stops.